odinuv/web/walkthrough-slim/named-routes/index.md

 <a href="{$basePath}/moduleM2/actionC">Link to action C on module M2</a>
 ~~~

-When you use relative paths, you have to adjust **all** routes according to expected URL.
-Absolute paths are more
+When you use relative paths, you have to adjust **all** routes according to expected URL of current page.
+Absolute paths
-persistent but still you have to hunt and modify too many links once you decide to change the route definition which
+are more persistent but still you have to hunt and modify too many links once you decide to change the route definition
-is error prone.
+which is error prone.

 ## Summary
 It is important to understand the principle of relative and absolute paths because there are good use-cases for both
 path styles.
 I prepared the `{link}` macro for you in the project skeleton and you can use it along with named routes
-easily to avoid reasoning about correct URL for any `href` attribute.
+easily to avoid reasoning about correct URL for any `href` or `src` attribute.

 Both approaches stated in this chapter are inspired by [*Nette*](https://nette.org/) framework which uses `{link}` macro
-and `{$basePath}` variable in __similar__ manner.
+and `{$basePath}` variable in **similar** manner.
 You may remember that *Latte* templating engine originates from this
 framework.

 ### New Concepts and Terms
 - Named routes
 - `{link routeName}` macro
 - `{$basePath}` variable
+- `<base>` tag

 ### Control question
 - Can you come up with some systematic way of route naming?